 With a dedicated car park, spectators are within walking distance of all the action.
 The show jumping area boasts numerous trade stands offering hot and cold food as well as equine merchandise specialists and other outdoor equipment retailers.

-The cross country courses are designed around a viewing area with rustic benches from which at least 7 jumps are visible at each level of competition.
+The cross country courses are designed around a viewing mound from which at least 7 obstacles are visible at each level of competition.

 Of course, spectators are able to walk up to each of the fences and watch at close hand how the riders and their horses tackle them.
 On account of the degree of difficulty offered by the event and our reputation, many of the top riders in eventing make the trip to Withington every year.
 It is not unusual to see best in the sport competing here.

 Entry to the event is £10 per car irrespective of the number of occupants.

 Horse Trials are test of both horse and rider demanding fitness, discipline and courage.
 A top event horse and rider must excel in all three phases and not just be a specialist in one.

 This is the first phase and judges a horse's ability to perform a number of set movements within a marked out arena.
 The judges look for a calm, obedient, elegant and accurate test where the partnership is harmonious with the horse responding easily and willingly to its rider.